 If you construct an outstanding answer you could be one of the 40 shortlisted finalists who'll be invited to the final at our offices in Canary Wharf, London.
-Be one of the 20 students who stand out at the Final, and you'll win a place on our vacation scheme, where you'll do real work, be closely mentored by Clifford Chance lawyers and enjoy full access to our outstanding facilities.
+Be one of the 20 students who stand out at the final, and you'll win a place on our Vacation Scheme, where you'll do real work, be closely mentored by Clifford Chance lawyers and enjoy full access to our outstanding facilities.
 Once on the Vacation Scheme, you will be given the opportunity to be interviewed for a Training Contract.

 We've been running this award-winning scheme since 2010 and it gets bigger and better every time.
 This year, as always, the question is highly topical.
 We're inviting you to consider the kind of issues that are exercising our minds every day.

-This year, it is all about The Rule of Law
+This year, it is all about Ethics in business

-Whatever approach you choose to take, this topic is one that has been at the heart of much controversy and debate throughout the centuries and we are very much looking forward to reading all of your submissions!
+Whatever approach you choose to take, this topic is at the heart of much controversy and debate and we are very much looking forward to reading all of your submissions.

-We're looking for excellent quality submissions - preparation and research will be of paramount importance.
+We're looking for excellent quality submissions – preparation and research will be of paramount importance.
 You can include a bibliography to help demonstrate this.
-We'll expect excellent attention to detail, grammar and punctuation.
-You'll need to put together well structured arguments and we want your passion and interest in the topic to leap off the page!
-This is an opportunity for you to impress us with your intellectual capability for a much coveted prize.
+We'll expect originality as well as excellent attention to detail, grammar and punctuation.
+You'll need to put together well structured arguments and we want your passion and interest in the topic to leap off the page.
+This is an opportunity for you to impress us with your intellectual capability for a much-coveted prize.

-If you're one of the top 40 entrants, we'll invite you to the Intelligent Aid Final on 2nd & 3rd March 2015.
-We'll let you know if you've been successful by 18th February 2015.
-In the Final, you'll join a team of other finalists to tackle a challenging case study relating to Rule of Law.
+If you're one of the top 40 entrants, we'll invite you to the Intelligent Aid final on 13 and 14 April 2016.
+We'll let you know if you've been successful by 30 March 2016.
+In the final, you'll join a team of other finalists to tackle a challenging case study.
 It's a further opportunity for you to impress us with your innovative thinking and persuasive arguments.
 You'll present your solutions to an expert panel of judges.
 Overnight accommodation is available if needed.

 Find out more